CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/InvestigatingHangingSolutions.md

 # Proposal: Development and Testing for the *SeaChange* Immersive Installation

-## Project Description
+## 1. Project Description

-### Detailed Project Description: *SeaChange* Immersive Installation

 *SeaChange* is a 360-degree multimedia installation designed to transport audiences into a fully immersive environment that merges visual storytelling with rich soundscapes.
 Drawing inspiration from the ocean's beauty, power, and mystery, the project explores the intricate relationship between humanity and the natural world.
 Featuring local NYC surfers, the piece dives into the ocean and human connection, traversing the evolutionary origin of life on our planet.

 The viewer becomes a participant as *SeaChange* surrounds them, occupying their entire visual and audio field.
 The immersive experience runs for approximately 20 minutes and will be a part of a 90-minute evening event.
-It is the creation of painter/multimedia artists [Debrah Pearson Feinn](https://www.instagram.com/debrah_feinn/) and [Jerry Fried](https://www.facebook.com/jerryfriedhome/). supported by a team of craftspeople and surfers who advocate for a restored and healthy ocean.
+It is the creation of painter/multimedia artists [**Debrah Pearson Feinn**](https://www.instagram.com/debrah_feinn/) and [**Jerry Fried**](https://www.facebook.com/jerryfriedhome/). supported by a team of craftspeople and surfers who advocate for a restored and healthy ocean.
 A preview of the installation, including 360-degree perspectives, can be accessed online.

 The installation will be presented in [Fletcher Hall](https://www.uumontclair.org/rentals/) at the Unitarian Universalist Congregation at Montclair (UUCM), located at **67 Church Street, Montclair, NJ** in Spring 2025.
-Testing and prototyping for the installation are being conducted at **City Tech, CUNY Brooklyn**, studio LG-038, utilizing its advanced facilities and sound stage.
+Testing and prototyping for the installation are being conducted at **City Tech, CUNY Brooklyn**, Studio LG-038, utilizing its advanced facilities and sound stage.
 These spaces provide the ideal environment to evaluate and refine the visual, auditory, and structural components of the project before the final installation.

+The testing and prototyping for the *SeaChange* installation are led by [**Dr. David B. Smith**](https://sites.google.com/view/drdavidbsmith/home) and students of his, utilizing the advanced facilities and sound stage at City Tech, CUNY Brooklyn.
+This phase focuses on evaluating projection fabrics, structural systems, and immersive audio setups to ensure the installation achieves its technical and artistic goals.
+Through rigorous experimentation and refinement, the initiative aims to finalize a seamless and adaptable design for the immersive environment.

 ### **Audience Experience**
 Upon entering the installation, participants encounter a circular projection screen suspended from the ceiling, with its bottom edge approximately 5 feet above the ground.
 This design allows audience members to duck under the screen, granting them the freedom to explore the exhibition from either within or outside the enclosure.
 The projections wrap seamlessly around the screen, creating a continuous and unbroken visual field.